codinggambit/my_polite_inquiries/_posts/Mental Health/2021-08-01-my-first-blog-post.md

 10. Practicing self-care, such as taking a relaxing bath or reading a book

-There are a verity of types of coping mechanisms that people use to deal with difficult situations.
+There are a variety of types of coping mechanisms that people use to deal with difficult situations.
 Some examples include:
 1. Problem-focused coping: This involves taking practical steps to solve the problem or stressor at hand.
 2. Emotion-focused coping: This involves managing the emotions associated with the stressor, such as by seeking support from others or engaging in self-care activities.